OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 *Wednesday* of classes.

 You will not be able to submit your lab for a grade or any feedback until the start of your lab period.
-You can submit your lab as many times a you want within the deadline, and make corrections based on the feedback you receive.
+You can submit your lab as many times as you want within the deadline, and make corrections based on the feedback you received.
 You will also have TAs present for your lab period to answer any questions you have or to help you resolve any errors you are running into.
 However, please be aware that your TAs expect you to be prepared and to do the work.
 If you have not read the instructions or figured out how to